Close

 • Availability and Quality of Camera: Most smart devices come with a built-in camera, which is an enjoyable feature for all ages, both young and old.
 Your child will want to use this feature, so be sure it’s of decent quality.

-• Battery Capacity: You’ll want a device that can hold a charge for hours.
-This is determined by the battery’s mAH or milliAmpere Hours.
+• Battery Capacity: You’ll want a device with a good battery life, one that can hold a charge for hours.
+This is determined by the battery’s mAh or milliAmpere Hours.
 Anything above 1,500 mAH is suitable for a smartphone.

 Pingo Track 4G Smart Watch for Kids